actions/runner-images/README.md

    - You can also track upcoming changes using the [awaiting-deployment](https://github.com/actions/runner-images/labels/awaiting-deployment) label.
 4. For high impact changes, we will post these in advance to the GitHub Changelog on our [blog](https://github.blog/changelog/) and on [twitter](https://twitter.com/GHchangelog).
    - Ex: breaking changes, GA or deprecation of images
-5. You can also view notable upcoming changes by viewing the [Announcement](https://github.com/actions/runner-images/labels/Announcement) label.

 *Cadence*